nuls-io/devsite/docs/Guide/g_create_node.md

 ![20190912105332](./g_create_node/20190912105332.png)

-## Participation -- example of staking
+## Participation - Example of Stake

 The user opens the [Light Wallet](https://github.com/nuls-io/nuls-v2/releases), imports  private key or Keystore file, enters the consensus page, selects the node to stake.

 ![20190912110124](./g_create_node/20190912110124.png)

-## Familarize yourself with the node cli
+## Familiarize Yourself with the Node CLI

 It is recommended that you familarize yourself with the [cli](https://docs.nuls.io/Guide/g_linux_tutorial.html), command line interface.